Counselling Children and Young People

 How I work:

-I will discuss more about the way I work and you and/or your child can talk about the reasons you are coming and ask questions.
-Once we have gained more clarity we can then decide whether to move forward and arrange further sessions.
+I will discuss more about the way I work and you and/or your child can talk about the reasons they are coming and ask questions.
+Once we have gained enough information we can then decide to schedule further sessions.

-In the initial few sessions my aim is to get to know your child well, so I can create a therapy plan to meet needs.
-I will counsel the initial concerns in greater depth and enquire about family life and past history.
+In the initial few sessions my aim is to get to know your child so I can create a therapy plan to meet needs.
+I will counsel the initial concern and enquire about family life and past history.

 At this stage we will agree duration of therapy for short term (4-12 sessions) or long term (6 months or more), taking into account the initial assessment agreement.
-I work with children and young people individually but if they or I request family members to join us this can take place further into the work if necessary.
-I am able to offer some support to parents but will maintain confidentiality with the child which will be explained in the initial consultation.
+I work with children and young people individually and if they or I request family members to join us this can take place at any stage of the therapy.

-Reviews I offer reviews of the work on a regular basis which gives us the opportunity to explore progress and gain further information if needed.
+Reviews I offer reviews of the work on a regular basis which gives us the opportunity to explore progress and gain further information.
+Parents attending a review will be dependent on the child/young persons age and consent.

 During therapy I may need to meet with parents both individually or together depending on the presenting circumstances.
 This can be requested by the child or myself at any stage during the contractual work.
 This takes place to gather additional information to make further